denysastapov/gf-hubspot-integration/README.md

 ## Installation

-1. Clone or download this repository into your
-   `wp-content/plugins/gravity-forms-hubspot-integration` folder.
+1. Clone and install as plugin
 2. Activate **Gravity Forms** (required) and then **Gravity Forms HubSpot Integration**.
 3. Go to **Forms → HubSpot Integration** in the admin menu.
 4. For each form, enter your **Portal ID** and **HubSpot Form ID**, then click **Save**.